 - The CYC Summer Program provides an opportunity for students to earn up to 35 volunteer hours in the summer time while assisting with a variety of environmental restoration and stewardship projects.

-- Frontline is a youth environmental leadership program that operates from September to May.
-Frontline members participate in workshops, job shadowing experiences, and stewardship activities, and gain volunteer hours through their actions.
+- Frontline is a youth environmental leadership program that operates from September to June.
+Frontline members, or Frontliners, participate in workshops, job shadowing experiences, and stewardship activities, and gain volunteer hours through their participation.
 Frontliners act as a liaison between CVC and their school or community groups.
 We meet approximately once a month, usually on Saturdays.